Jacques Groag

 Jacques Groag (5 February 1892 – 28 January 1962) was an architect and an interior designer, originally from Moravia.

 Early life and education

 Jacques Groag was born in 1892 in Olomouc to a well known Jewish family who lived in a malt house: his notable relatives included his brother Emanuel "Emo" Groag, who was a draftsman and a cartoonist, cousin Heinrich Groag, an acclaimed lawyer who also worked on the domestic and international scene as a pacifist, and nephew Willi Groag, who was known for his humanitarian work during World War II.

 Groag studied at the German grammar school in Olomouc, and later graduated from German secondary school in Manchester.
 After completing military service, he went to Vienna to study architecture in 1910 with Adolf Loos, a well-known Austrian architect of Moravian origin.
+Ludwig Wittgenstein was sent for his military training in Olomouc and Paul Engelmann, native from the town, introduced him to the Groags.
+When Margaret Wittgenstein decided to build a home in Vienna, Engelmann was contacted and he brought along in the project Jacques Groag.
+However as Ludwig Wittgenstein became deeply involved in the work Jacques pulled out.

 Second World War

 Jacques and Jacqueline Groag fled to Prague in 1938; after the Anschluss of Austria, they could not stay long in Prague.
 Forced to leave, they decided to move to London.
 Despite all the language difficulties, they mainly focused on their designs, later working for British design factories, including Gordon Russell's.